7 Main St

 Setting the Table: finding the order of the elements

 Dr Fabio Parmeggiani, University of Manchester

 A high-speed journey through the key steps that led to the masterpiece of the periodic table of the elements: from the four classical elements of the ancient Greeks (air, earth, fire, water) through the relentless work of the alchemists and of great scientists such as Boyle, Priestley, Cavendish and Lavoisier, all the way down to the genius of Mendeleev and his solitaire card game, destined to change forever the way we understand the universe around us.

 This talk is being sponsored by the Royal Society for Chemistry as part of their IYPT Public Lecture Series.
-2019 is the International Year of the Periodic Table.

 Exploring our Solar System with Spacecraft